by Stacy Pursell, CPC, CERS

 Now, you might be saying to yourself, “Hey, that’s just her opinion, and it’s probably the opinion of every recruiter who works in the employment marketplace.”

 It’s more than just opinion, it’s a fact, and allow me to explain why that’s the case.
 The Anti-Trust Division of the U.S. Department of Justice investigates no-poach and wage-fixing agreements between employers.
 These agreements are deemed to be illegal because they rob employees of labor market competition.
 This, in turn, deprives them of job opportunities, information, and the ability to use competing offers to negotiate better terms of employment.
-And I took those words right from the Department of Justice website.
-(Click here to read the full article on the website.)

-In fact, large Silicon Valley technology companies had to shell out $415 million a few years ago to put to rest an anti-poaching civil lawsuit.
+In fact, large Silicon Valley technology companies had to shell out $415 million several years ago to put to rest an anti-poaching civil lawsuit.
 That lawsuit, which was filed by former employees, accused the companies of conspiring not to hire each other’s workers.
 So when recruiters call professionals about employment opportunities, that’s not frowned upon by the U.S. Department of Justice.
 It’s practically encouraged!

 That pretty much settles the question of whether or not poaching is illegal.
 However, what about the question of whether it’s ethical?
 It might not be surprising to find out the answer is exactly the same, and the reasoning and rationale are iron-clad.
 Basically, the same reasons that the practice is not illegal are the same reasons that it is also not unethical.
 That’s because since:

-• Robbing employees of labor market competition is illegal, it is also unethical.
+- Robbing employees of labor market competition is illegal, it is also unethical.

-• Depriving employees of job opportunities, information, and the ability to use competing offers to negotiate better terms of employment is illegal, it is also unethical.
+- Depriving employees of job opportunities, information, and the ability to use competing offers to negotiate better terms of employment is illegal, it is also unethical.

 There are often cases in which something is legal, but not entirely ethical.
 That is not the case with poaching professionals.
 According to the Anti-Trust Division of the U.S. Department of Justice, no-poach and wage-fixing agreements are NOT legal.
 When viewed within this context, you could say that the U.S. Department of Justice has no problem whatsoever with recruiters poaching professionals from employers.
 At the very least, not allowing professionals to engage in labor market competition and not giving them access to job opportunities and information is illegal.